GeoNet/data/moment-tensor/README.md

 - Event ID's with 9999999 are events for which no event ID is currently available.
 - Beginning 5 September 2012 event ID/location/ML come from SeisComP3
 - n/a values are for solutions from external agencies where the parameters were not available.

+## Moment Tensor Methods

+### Method 1
-- Up to 18/06/2020 solutions were calculated using code from Doug Dreger at Berkeley Seismological laboratory and documented in Ristau, J. (2013).
-Update of Regional Moment Tensor Analysis for Earthquakes in New Zealand and Adjacent Offshore Regions.
-Bull.
-Seism.
-Soc.
-Amer., 103, 2520-2533.
-These solutions are designated '1' in the method column. https://doi.org/10.1029/93JB00023
+Solutions calculated using code from Doug Dreger at Berkeley Seismological laboratory and documented in Ristau, J. (2013).

+### Method 2
-- From 18/06/2020 solutions are calculated using inversion code from Charles Ammon at Penn State University.
-Code is available from 'Computer Programs in Seismology' as compiled by Robert Herrmann, St. Louis University.
+Solutions are calculated using inversion code from Charles Ammon at Penn State University.
+Code is available from Hermann, R.B.
+(2013); http://www.eas.slu.edu/eqc/eqccps.html.
 All solutions since 18/06/2020 are calculated with this method, along with a number of past earthquakes.

-These solutions are designated '2' in the method column. http://www.eas.slu.edu/eqc/eqccps.html.
+### Reference Papers

+Ristau, J. (2013).
+"Update of Regional Moment Tensor Analysis for Earthquakes in New Zealand and Adjacent Offshore Regions". *Bulletin of the Seismological Society of America*., ***103***, 2520-2533. https://doi.org/10.1029/93JB00023

+Herrmann, R. B. (2013).
+"Computer programs in seismology: An evolving tool for instruction and research", *Seism.
+Res.
+Lettr.* ***84***, 1081-1088. https://doi:10.1785/0220110096